Tag Archives: projektowanie instalacji

 Now the livestock farms use the following method for deteсting pathogenic microorganisms in liquid manure.
 The manure is kept in special containers for the incubation period (5 days) of the most dangerous pathogens.
 If during this time there was no outbreak, the manure can be placed in permanent storage, and used for composting.
 Otherwise it goes through a decontamination process.

 The traditional methods do not always give the desired results.
-Therefore, GlobeCore offers the equipment for decontamination of liquid pig and cow manure: an electromagnetic nano-mill (AVS).
+Therefore, GlobeCore offers the equipment for decontamination of liquid pig and cow manure: a vortex layer device (AVS).

 The AVS regrinds manure particles to less than than 1 mm, destroys weed seeds, pathogens and helminths and their eggs.

-Experimental studies confirm that the use of electromagnetic nano-mill for disinfection of liquid manure:
+Experimental studies confirm that the use of vortex layer device for disinfection of liquid manure:

 • Achieves complete decontamination and cancels manure quarantine period;